agb32/cosmadoc/docs/source/hardwarelab.md

 # HPC Hardware Lab @Durham

 The [HPC Hardware Laboratory @Durham](https://durham.readthedocs.io/en/latest/hardwarelab) is used for prototyping and development of new systems and technologies.
+It is hosted within, yet independent of the [COSMA HPC facility](https://cosma.readthedocs.io) and receives funding from Durham University, industry partners, UKRI (e.g. through [ExCALIBUR](https://excalibur.ac.uk/)) and [DiRAC](https://dirac.ac.uk/).
 Many of the systems tested are readily available for benchmarking.
 Details of available nodes and GPUs can be found [here](hardwarelabsummary.md).

 To request access to any of the systems within the hardware lab, please [create an account](account.md) and request to join the corresponding [project code](gpu.md#project-codes).
+Please also contact Alastair Basden (a.g.basden@durham.ac.uk) or Tobias Weinzierl (tobias.weinzierl@durham.ac.uk) before you request an account, as we will have to review your request.

 The Hardware Lab features the following systems and technologies:
 [DINE and DINE2](#dine-and-dine2)